Make a Tax-Deductible Donation to assist in the aftermath of Hurricanes Harvey and Irma

 CUNY has established a fund for charitable donations to assist Haiti in the aftermath of the tragedy.
-Tax-deductible donations can be made via check or money order payable to CUNY Research Foundation with memo indicating “Hurricane Matthew Relief Fund 78511-00-15”.
+Tax-deductible donations can be made via check or money order payable to CUNY Research Foundation with memo indicating “Disaster Relief Fund 78511-00-15”.
 The money collected will be distributed to a reputable agency providing direct support to the victims.

 Mail donations to:

 205 East 42 Street, 9th floor